My Electrical Facial Experience with ZIIP - Here's What Happened

 That being said, the ZIIP’s spot treatment mode, Total Clearing, works wonders overnight.

 The treatment programs one of the device’s two metal probes to be charged, and the other grounded.
-When circled across any problem areas, the charged probe zaps acne-causing bacteria.
+When circled across any problem areas, the charged probe zaps spot-causing bacteria.
 You can actually feel it tingle over broken out spots.

 ZIIP Side Effects